yh17/E12b-Github/README.md

 		rotate_y(-event.relative.x * mouse_sensitivity)
 ```

 Save the file, and quit Godot.
-In Github Desktop, commit your changes, and push them back to Github.
+In Github Desktop, commit your changes, and publish them back to Github.

-Go to github.com, and  just above the file view, you should see an indicator that there are now 3 branches.
+Go to github.com, and go to the repository page.
+Just above the file view, you should see an indicator that there are now 3 branches.
 On the branch page, next to the Development2 branch, you should see a "New pull request" button.
 Select that now.

-The pull request page should say that this branch is able to merge, and you should see a form with your commit summary (as well as any comments you left).
+The pull request page should say that this branch can't automatically merge, but you should still see a form with your commit summary (as well as any comments you left).
 Leave any addition comments you would like to, and press "Create pull request".

 This will take you to the Pull Request page, in which you will have the opportunity to merge the code from the Development branch in to the master branch.
 You should see that "This branch has conflicts that must be resolved".
 Press the "Resolve Conflicts" button.